saykat/C-Frarma/README.md

 # C-Frarma
-This is a pharmacy management system
+This is a MEAN stack pharmacy management system